ADMINISTRATION:

 attacked the Magazine Store, while Buckley and eight other soldiers

 defended it against vastly superior numbers.
-Rather than let
+Rather than let the

-the building and themselves.
-Miraculously four, including Buckley,
+and themselves.
+Miraculously four, including Buckley, survived

-refused to kill him on account of his bravery at the Magazine.
+him on account of his bravery at the Magazine.

-Buckley later escaped and rejoined the British army where he
+Buckley later escaped and rejoined the British army where he oversaw

-strapped to the muzzle of a cannon and blown apart.
+to the muzzle of a cannon and blown apart.

 Shortly after being promoted to the rank of Lieutenant in 1858,